stackbit-projects/spectacular-spider-269e9/src/pages/about.md

       - title: Cohesive Culture Enablement
         subtitle: 'Donec nisl ligula, cursus id molestie vel. '
         content: >-
-          > "Teams that are emotionally connected can be vulnerable with one another because there is a baseline of safety and trust in the relationship.
+          > Teams that are emotionally connected can be vulnerable with one another because there is a baseline of safety and trust in the relationship.
 This means they’re more willing to share that crazy idea or push back when they see something that they don’t agree with.”